 The common cause is when you are in a vehicle that is hit from behind by another vehicle.
 Being in a vehicle hit from the side or front can also cause a whiplash sprain.

 Damage to the spine or spinal cord sometimes occurs from a severe whiplash accident.
-This is uncommon and is not dealt with in this article.
-This article deals only with the common whiplash sprain to neck muscles and ligaments.
+This is uncommon and is not dealt with in this leaflet.
+This leaflet deals only with the common whiplash sprain to neck muscles and ligaments.
 It assumes that you have been assessed by a doctor and serious neck injury has been ruled out.

 Who gets a whiplash neck sprain?